junior90rodriguez/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach returns undefined.
+Doesnt return a new array like .map

 2. What is the difference between a function and a method?

+A function can pass data to operate on and a method implicitly pasess the object on which it was called and is able to operate on the data that is contained within the class

 3. What is closure?

+closures give access to outer functions scope from an inner function

 4. Describe the four rules of the 'this' keyword.

+ Window Binding: Refers to the window object(Everything) Implicit Binding: Whatever is before the (.) is what (this) will be bound to New Binding: Made to build object literals
+Explicit Binding: using call or apply

-5. Why do we need super() in an extended class?
+2. Why do we need super() in an extended class?

+It is used to access and call functions on an object's parent.

 ## Project Set up

 Follow these steps to set up and work on your project:

 - [ ] Create a forked copy of this project.
 - [ ] Add PM as collaborator on Github.
 - [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
 - [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.